 Fifth grade writing standards focus on the writing process as the primary tool to help children become independent writers.
 In Grade 5, students are taught to use each phase of the process as follows:

 - Prewriting: In fifth grade, students generate ideas and organize information for writing by using such prewriting strategies as brainstorming, graphic organizers, notes, and logs.
-Students select a focus, an organizational structure, and a point of view based on purpose, genre expectations, audience, length, and format requirements.
+Students select a focus, an organizational structure, and a point of view.
+Students base these on the purpose of the composition, as well as on genre expectations, audience, length, and format requirements.

 - Drafting: Students develop drafts by categorizing ideas, organizing them into paragraphs, and blending paragraphs within larger units of text.
 The writing exhibits the students’ awareness of the audience and purpose.